fivenet-app/fivenet/gen/grpc-api.md

 <a name="resources-common-TranslateItem"></a>

 ### TranslateItem
-Wrapped translated message for the client
+Wrapped translated message for the client @dbscanner: json

 | Field | Type | Label | Description |